 Chiweenies are, unfortunately, prone to problems with their gums and teeth, so you have to pay close attention to their dental hygiene.
 Their teeth should be brushed at least once a week, but there are no limitations and the more frequently you do the brushing, the better.

-Thanks to its small size, a Chiweenie is a good candidate for indoor living and an average-sized apartment is sufficient enough for its exercise requirements to be met.
+Thanks to its small size, a Chiweenie is a good candidate for indoor living and an average-sized apartment is sufficient enough for its exercise requirements to be met (check the policy of your apartment, some are more pet friendly than others).
 On the other hand, if you wish to keep him or her in your yard, be sure to provide it with a warm and cozy dog house and give it access indoors whenever it likes to.

 A Chiweenie’s small size makes it ideal passengers too.
 In other words, you don’t have to worry about your dog staying alone when you travel, as you are able to simply take it with you, whatever means of transportation you choose for your trip.